-Naturally, blue light is meant to regulate your sleep-wake cycle and boost your brain functions such as alertness, memory, moods, and reaction times.
+Naturally, blue light is meant to regulate your sleep-wake cycle and boost your brain functions such as alertness, memory, mood, and reaction times.
 All these benefits are received from the blue light found in sunlight.
-However, blue light has recently taken on a negative connotation with the rise in digital advancement.
-Digital devices like smartphones emit artificial blue light that causes problematic issues on your eyes and overall health.
-This article will illuminate on the harmful effects of blue light and how you can filter it from your smartphone.
+However, blue light has recently taken on a negative connotation due to the rise of digital technology.
+Digital devices like smartphones emit artificial blue light, which can cause eye strain and other health problems.
+This article will illuminate the harmful effects of blue light and how to filter it on your smartphone.

 What is Blue Light?

 Blue light is a high-energy and short-wavelength light ray that is found in any visible light source.
 The white light that you see is actually a blend of red, orange, yellow, green, blue, indigo, and violet light rays.
 They all combine to make up the visible light on the electromagnetic spectrum.
-Light on the red end of the spectrum is more or less harmless to you because it has less energy while the blue end has high energy that’s why it can be harmful.
+Light on the red end of the spectrum is more or less harmless to you because it has less energy, while the blue end has high energy, which is why it can be harmful.

-Apart from the sun and a smartphone, blue light is also produced by tablets, computers, TVs, and LED lights.
+Apart from the sun and smartphones, blue light is also emitted by tablets, computers, TVs, and LED lights.

 How is Blue Light Problematic?

-As aforementioned, natural blue light is beneficial for you and so is the artificial blue light if used correctly, for example, in light therapy to treat depression.
+As aforementioned, natural blue light is beneficial for you, and so is the artificial blue light if used correctly, for example, in light therapy to treat depression.
 However, most people are addicted to their devices and cannot go even a few minutes without them.
-A study done in 2018 revealed that the average UK citizen checks their smartphone every 12 minutes!
+A 2018 study found that the average UK citizen checks their smartphone every 12 minutes!
 It also revealed that most people check their phones within 5 minutes of waking up and 5 minutes before they sleep.
-Even night time has not been spared from the invasion of digital devices.
-At the time when most people several decades ago would be asleep, the modern man spends those hours still working or simply watching a movie.
-So much exposure to blue light is a trigger to several health issues.
+Even nighttime has not been spared from the invasion of digital devices.
+At a time when most people several decades ago were asleep, the modern man spends those hours working or simply watching a movie.
+So much exposure to blue light is a trigger for several health issues.

 Blue Light’s Effect on Sleep

-Blue light exposure at night confuses your brain so it suppresses melatonin, thinking that it’s still daytime.
-You, as result, remain awake and active at night so sleep becomes very hard to come by.
+Blue light exposure at night confuses your brain, so it suppresses melatonin, thinking that it’s still daytime.
+You, as a result, remain awake and active at night, so sleep becomes very hard to come by.
 If this exposure goes on for too long, you may develop chronic insomnia.

 Blue Light’s Effect on Your Eyes